rocksclusters/img-storage-roll/src/usersguiderst/using-img.rst

 In sync mode it starts similar to direct iSCSI, but then synchronization is performed, and in the end the VM is using a local drive which is the copy of remove zvol on NAS.
 THe drive is synced back to NAS when VM is terminated.

+The sync mode requires zfs to be set up on VM Container nodes.
+The attribute ``vm_container_zpool`` sets the name of zpool to use and can be set both globally for all the nodes or per-node if config is different from the rest of the nodes.

 VM boot workflow with image sync
 --------------------------------